NeuroTechX/ntx_slack_archive/general.md

  >alexandre.barachant Or maybe BCI research will be stoped by the united nation because of its dangers for human beings :smile:

+6/9/2017 2:22 PM

+ **alexandre.barachant** :

+ >Unless you are working on invasive BCI in a lab with a very good reputation, BCI research funding is quite weak right now